 Planning for Lobby Day in January 2020 will begin in the next few months.
 Check back soon for details!

 If you aren't familiar with Justice Forward Virginia or what they have on their "to do list", please click the link below:

 *UPDATE: On January 29, 2019, the Supreme Court of Virginia entered an Order to delay implementation of the new Discovery rules until July 1, 2020.
 While the Court reiterates that "reform of the criminal discovery rules is long overdue," they desire to coordinate and cooperate with the other branches of government.
 The letter from Chief Justice Lemons is found below:

 On September 5, 2018, the Supreme Court of Virginia approved new rules regarding criminal discovery.
-After many years of work by VACDL members and our allies advocating for reform, a new playing field will emerge when these rules go into effect on July 1, 2019.
+After many years of work by VACDL members and our allies advocating for reform, a new playing field will emerge when these rules go into effect.
 To read the letter from Chief Justice Donald W. Lemons and the new rules, click below:

 VACDL endorses the following sponsors and partners:

 Registration is through the VIDC, and there is no cost.

 VIRGINIA FAIR TRIAL COALITION:

 We support the efforts to reform discovery rules in Virginia to ensure just and fair trials for all accused of criminal offenses.
 If you'd also like to support this initiative, click on the link below:

 VACDL List Serv